veggiemonk/awesome-docker/README.md

 ### Networking

-- [Calico-Docker](https://www.projectcalico.org/getting-started/docker/) - Calico is a pure layer 3 virtual network that allows containers over multiple docker-hosts to talk to each other.
+- [Calico-Docker][calico] - Calico is a pure layer 3 virtual network that allows containers over multiple docker-hosts to talk to each other.
 - [Flannel](https://github.com/coreos/flannel/) - Flannel is a virtual network that gives a subnet to each host for use with container runtimes.
 By [@coreos][coreos]
 - [netshoot](https://github.com/nicolaka/netshoot) - The netshoot container has a powerful set of networking tools to help troubleshoot Docker networking issues by [@nicolaka](https://github.com/nicolaka)
 - [Weave][weave] (The Docker network) - Weave creates a virtual network that connects Docker containers deployed across multiple hosts.